mike9251/karpathy.github.io/_posts/2018-09-01-vehicle-detection-and-tracking.markdown

     features that correspond to the current Sliding Window.
 This approach improves performance.
     HOG explanations <a href="https://gurus.pyimagesearch.com/lesson-sample-histogram-of-oriented-gradients-and-car-logo-recognition/">1</a> and <a href="https://www.learnopencv.com/histogram-of-oriented-gradients/">2</a>.

-3. Support Vector Machine (SVM)
+3.Support Vector Machine (SVM)
 Training SVM procedure is implemented in `svm.py`.
 First we normalize the image descriptors wiht `StandardScaler` from `sklearn.preprocessing` package.
 Then train a classifier `LinearSVC` from `sklearn.svm`.
 If a validation set is passed to the `train_svm` function the trained model gets evaluated on val set.
 Finally the model and the feature scaler are saved as `pkl` files.

-4. Sliding window
+4.Sliding window
 Perform Sliding Window technique to look at multiple parts of the image and predict weather there is a car present.
 Define window parameters (size, stride) in terms of `cells`.
 (Implementation <a href="https://www.pyimagesearch.com/2015/03/23/sliding-windows-for-object-detection-with-python-and-opencv/">details</a>)

-5. Non-Maximum Suppression (NMS)
+5.Non-Maximum Suppression (NMS)
 The algorithm reduces the number of predicted bounding boxes.
 Pick a box, calculate IoU for this box and the rest of the boxes, discard boxes with IoU > thresh.
 Repeat.
 (Great NMS tutorial is <a href="https://www.pyimagesearch.com/2015/02/16/faster-non-maximum-suppression-python/">here</a>) As a result we have smaller amount of boxes which are stored in a queue to take into acount detections in the previous frames (3 frames).
 <div class="imgcap">
  <img src="/assets/self-driving-cars/car-detector/16boxes.PNG" width="480" alt="Combined Image" />